 When it comes to quadcopters, there are many factors that you need to consider when picking the one that is best suited for you.
 We chose these units because they are affordable and durable, and they have neat features that users find useful.
-We looked for value, durability and dependability when choosing our units.
+We looked for value, durability, and dependability when choosing our units.
 We spent a lot of time studying various quadcopters, and we aggregated all of this information into our quadcopter reviews.

 What Happens If I Lose The Quadcopter’s Signal?

 It’s important to keep an eye on your quadcopter when flying it, but we know that it can be tough when you are having fun.
-If you fear losing your signal during a flight, look for a quadcopter that is GPS enabled; these units record their position before takeoff, and if they lose their signal, they’ll automatically fly back to where they started.
+If you are afraid of losing your signal during a flight, look for a quadcopter that is GPS enabled; these units record their position before takeoff, and if they lose their signal, they’ll automatically fly back to where they started.
 We really like the DJI T600 and the two DJI Phantom models that we reviewed earlier; if something happens, their GPS systems automatically return your quadcopter to where it was launched from.

 How High Can You Fly Your Unit?

 Legally, in most FAA-regulated areas, you can’t fly unmanned aircraft systems higher than 400 feet.
 The best quadcopters like the Phantom have the ability to reach up to 3,000 feet, but we recommend always abiding by the law, so don’t fly your drone too high.
 If you’re curious about how high your quadcopter can go, make sure to check out quadcopter reviews to see what people say about it.

 What Is A Quadcopter’s Range?